merill/m365-gender-pronoun-kit/README.md

 ![Demo of Pronoun field displayed and editable in M365 User Profile and Profile Card](https://github.com/merill/media/blob/main/M365-Pronoun-Demo.gif?raw=true)

 ## Solution Overview
-To add the Pronoun to the user profile card and allow users to edit the field requires a few different components in Office 365.
+To add the Pronoun to the user profile card and allow users to edit the field requires connecting a few different components in Office 365.
-* Azure Active Directory
+* Profile Card - Displays the Pronoun field in Outlook, SharePoint, Delve and any other Microsoft 365 service that shows the profile card.
-* Profile Card
+* Azure Active Directory - The Profile Card is limited to showing the
-* SharePoint User Profile
+* SharePoint User Profile -

 ## Installation Guide